tudelft-iv-students/av-learn/av-learn/modules/detectors/mmdet3d/README.md

 ## Information about the module

-Below our some information about the MMDetection3D module.
+Some information about the MMDetection3D module are presented below.
 A more detailed version can be found [here](https://github.com/open-mmlab/mmdetection3d/blob/master/README.md).

 ## Introduction